-Auglaize County's older population is less racially and ethnically diverse than the older population in Ohio as a whole.
-Figure 13 shows that in 2000, 99.1% of the county population (60+) identified themselves as white non-Hispanic, compared to 89.7% of the state population.
-In the same year, 0.1% of the county population self-identified as black non-Hispanic, compared to 8.4% of the state population.
+Medina County's older population is less racially and ethnically diverse than the older population in Ohio as a whole.
+Figure 13 (and Table 13a in the Appendix) shows that in 2000, 98.1% of the county population (60+) identified themselves as white non-Hispanic, compared to 89.7% of the state population.
+In the same year, 0.7% of the county population self-identified as black non-Hispanic, compared to 8.4% of the state population.

 Figure 13

 Race and Ethnic Distribution Among Population Age 60+,

-Auglaize County & Ohio, 2000
+Medina County & Ohio, 2000